1

 How much do integration coordinator jobs pay per hour?

-As of Jul 12, 2026, the average hourly pay for integration coordinator in the United States is $24.63, according to ZipRecruiter salary data.
+As of Aug 22, 2026, the average hourly pay for integration coordinator in the United States is $24.63, according to ZipRecruiter salary data.
 Most workers in this role earn between $19.23 and $29.33 per hour, depending on experience, location, and employer.

-What does an integration coordinator do?
+What is an integration coordinator?

-What are the key skills and qualifications needed to thrive as an Integration Coordinator, and why are they important?
+What are the key skills and qualifications needed to thrive as an integration coordinator, and why are they important?

 To thrive as an Integration Coordinator, you need strong project management skills, a solid understanding of business processes, and a relevant bachelor's degree, often in business, IT, or a related field.
 Familiarity with integration platforms (like MuleSoft or Dell Boomi), data mapping tools, and ERP/CRM systems, as well as certifications such as PMP or Agile, are valuable.
 Excellent communication, problem-solving abilities, and stakeholder management are crucial soft skills for coordinating across teams and ensuring smooth project delivery.
 These competencies are vital to effectively manage complex integrations, minimize disruptions, and align diverse teams toward common business goals.